roadrunner-server/roadrunner-docs/docs/en/queues/boltdb.md

-### Local (based on the boltdb) Driver
+# Local (based on the boltdb) Driver

-This type of driver is already supported by the RoadRunner and does not require any additional installations.
-It uses boltdb as its main storage for the jobs.
-This driver should be used locally, for testing or developing purposes.
-It can be used in the production, but this type of driver can't handle huge load.
-Maximum RPS it can have no more than 30-50.
+This type of driver is already supported by RoadRunner and requires no additional installation.
+It uses boltdb as the main job store.
+This driver should be used locally for testing or development.
+It can be used in production, but this type of driver can't handle huge loads. huge load.
+The maximum RPS it can have is not more than 30-50.

-Data in this driver persists in the boltdb database file.
-You can't open same file simultaneously for the 2 pipelines or for the KV plugin and Jobs plugin.
-This is boltdb limitation on concurrent access from the 2 processes to the same file.
+Data in this driver is stored in the boltdb database file.
+You can't use the same file at the same time for the 2 pipelines or for the for KV plugin and Jobs plugin.
+This is boltdb limitation on simultaneous access of 2 processes to the same file.

-The complete `boltdb` driver configuration looks like this:
+The complete `boltdb` driver configuration:

 ```yaml
 version: "3"